Image: Copyright free from Pixabay. No attribution to the author of this website.

 Giggling, she picked him up, and together they spun around the room.
 Then she kissed him on the head and lay down on her bed, Peer on top of her.

 ‘Now,’ she said, putting her hands behind her head and arching her back.
-There was flesh everywhere: sagging breasts ahead, a mound of fat behind, wobbling thighs.
+There was flesh everywhere: sagging breasts in front, a mound of fat behind, wobbling thighs.
 ‘Suck my nipple.’

 ‘I said suck my nipple.’